Akkuun/Akkuun/README.md

   - **2021-2022 | Electronics technician | DataComSys** | Development of an energy control and management application for boaters.
 Creation of electronic cards, primarily using C programming.

 ## 🚀 Projects
 The majority of my personal and professional projects are on my GitHub repositories.
 Feel free to visit them for a more detailed look at what I do; all the details about these projects are in the READMEs/Wikis.
+You can also [check my Website](https://Akkuun.github.io/PortFolio_React_Duban) to have a general view of them.

 ## 🔧 Skills & Tools
 **Languages :**